Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

 \section{Source Selection and observations}

 In this work, we analyze all the {\it IXPE} \citep{Weisskopf-etal2022} observations of BH-XRBs conducted so far along with simultaneous/quasi-simultaneous {\it NICER}, {\it NuSTAR} and {\it AstroSat} observations depending on data availability.
-As of now, {\it IXPE} observed eleven BH-XRBs, namely Cyg X$-1$, 4U 1630$-$47, Cyg X$-3$, LMC X$-1$, 4U 1957$+115$, LMC X$-3$, Swift J1727.8$-1613$, Swift J$151857.0-572147$, GX $339-4$, IGR J$17091-3624$ and MAXI J$1744-294$, during its first three and a half years of operational period.
+As of now, {\it IXPE} observed twelve BH-XRBs during its first three and a half years of operational period.
 The {\it IXPE}, {\it NICER} and {\it NuSTAR} observations used in this work are publicly available in the {HEASARC}\footnote{\url{https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3browse.pl}} database and the {\it AstroSat} data is archived at the {ISSDC}\footnote{\url{https://webapps.issdc.gov.in/astro_archive/archive/Home.jsp}} website.
 The quasi-simultaneous multi-mission observations of the sources are separated by at most three days from the {\it IXPE} epoch except LMC X$-1$ for which the {\it NuSTAR} observation lies four days after the {\it IXPE} observation.
 The sources exhibiting marginal spectro-temporal variability between observations from different missions offer an opportunity for a combined multi-mission study.
-All the observations analyzed in this study are tabulated in Table \ref{tab:log} along with the date and ObsID.
-Brief overview of each of the sources under consideration are presented below.
+We mention that {\it IXPE} monitoring of GRS $1915+105$ was carried out on $10^{\rm th}$ May 2025 for about $\sim 142$ ks.
+However, the source remained below the detection level with {\it IXPE}, showing a {\it MAXI/GSC} flux of $\sim6$ mCrab (see Fig. \ref{fig:lcurve}).
+Therefore, GRS $1915+105$ is excluded from the detailed analyses in the following sections.
+All the observations analyzed in this study are tabulated in Table \ref{tab:log}.
+A brief overview of each of the sources under consideration are presented below.